ukgovdatascience/community-playbook/mobilisation/DS_COI.md

 ## Sprint 1: Ideation

 Ask the community and consult the community chater on what topic(s) should be focused on.
 Develop a brief, this should include community needs, objectives, communications plan and current data science projects in the community.
-This should inform the core blocks of the meet up.
+This should inform the core time blocks of the meet up.

+Each time block should ideally last within a 45 minute block, followed by a 5 minute break.
+Time blocks could feature
+* lightening talks
+* code demonstration
+* ask me any thing

+Time blocking will inform how much space you can enable for collabration.

 ## Sprint 2: Collabration

 Once you have developed the brief ask for contributors from the community.
-Provide a speakers and team brief for the session.
+Provide a speakers and team brief for the session (see useful materials for copy).

+Consider also pre-recording session if members can't attend in person.

 ## Sprint 3: Test